Descent098/HHTTPP/README.md

 # Handmade HTTP Project (HHTTPP)
 ## Free range artisnal HTTP

-A simple HTTP server designed for educational purposes.
+A simple HTTP proxy server designed for educational purposes.

 ---
 **THIS SYSTEM IS NOT DESIGNED FOR PRODUCTION USE**
 ---

-The overall goal with the project is to create a simple HTTP proxy server that will allow you to access the files in a given folder (called the proxy folder) over HTTP.
+The overall goal with the project is to create a simple [HTTP proxy server](#what-is-an-http-proxy).
 It is **not** designed to be a framework with routing, or any other fancy features.

 On top of that, there are a few caveats: